wifinigel/wiperf/docs/README_Data_Points.md

 ## Background

 The wiperf probe collects a variety of data points about various aspects of network connectivity and performance.
-It then makes those data points available to a number of databases via their standard API.
+It then makes those data points available to a number of databases via their standard API (e.g. Splunk, InfluxDB etc.).

 The data collected in all instances is the same, but the format of the data presented to each type of database varies depending on the their API and formatting rules and syntax.